WoosubLeee/TIL/Redux/React-Redux/README.md

 }
 ```

+It's recommend prefixing selector function names with the word `select` combined with a description of the value being selected.

 ### Multiple selectors

 **We can call `useSelector` multiple times within one component**.
 In fact, this is actually a good idea - **each call to `useSelector` should always return the smallest amount of state possible**.